Oliver-Lii/statuscake-helpers/Documentation/PageSpeed/Update-StatusCakeHelperPageSpeedTest.md

 ```

 ### -Region
-2-letter code of the region from which to run the checks.
+Statuscake region from which to run the checks.
 Valid values: AU, CA, DE, FR, IN, JP, NL, SG, UK, US, USW

 ```yaml